svylabs/stablebase/WHITEPAPER.md

 - **0% Interest Rate**: Users are not charged ongoing interest rates on borrowed stablecoins, allowing them to hold positions indefinitely without accruing additional debt over time.
 - **0% Origination Fee**: There are no fees charged when opening a CDP, encouraging users to participate without the burden of upfront costs.
-- **Pay-as-You-Go Model**: Users pay fees only when there is a need to protect their positions, providing flexibility and cost efficiency.
+- **Pay-as-You-Go Model**: Users pay fees only when there is a need to protect their positions and jump the redemption queue, providing flexibility and cost efficiency.
 - **Single Collateral:** The protocol exclusively supports a single collateral type, simplifying the system and reducing complexity.
 - **Governance-Free:** StableBase operates without governance tokens or mechanisms, minimizing potential points of centralization and complexity.
 - **90% of Fees to Stability Pool Stakers:** A majority of the fees collected from users are distributed to Stability Pool stakers, incentivizing system support.
 - **10% of Fees to SBR Stakers:** A portion of the fees is allocated to SBR token stakers, encouraging long-term commitment.
-- **SBR Token Issuance for 1 Year with 0 Initial Supply:** SBR tokens are issued over one year with zero initial supply, distributed proportionally based on users' stakes.
+- **SBR Token Issuance for 1 Year with 0 Initial Supply:** SBR tokens are issued over one year at the rate of 1 token per second, with zero initial supply, distributed proportionally based on users' stakes in stability pool.

 # Conclusion